bintrim1/California-Road-Trip-Planning/README.md

 # California Road Trip Planner
 This project aims to help users plan a road trip through California by providing information on optimal routes, nearby attractions, places to eat, and more.
 It was a collaborative effort between two software engineers and two data scientists.
-(I was one of the data scientists; the first notebook is mostly my work, whereas the second notebook is mostly the other data scientist's work.)
+(The first notebook was done by my partner Chris Lewicki, and the second notebook was done by me.)

 ## Project Motivator
 We were participants in a competition arranged by TripleTen titled "June 2024 Code Jam".